-THE BUCHTELITE . . . a weekly newspaper with 25 issues in each academic year.
-This is the campus "voice" with straight news, columns, and photographs describing campus events.
+THE BUCHTELITE . . . a weekly newspaper with about 30 issues in each academic year.
+This is the campus

+"voice" with straight news, columns, and photographs describing campus events.
 It is published tabloid-style on regular newsprint, distributed to students free of charge on newsstands located in various spots on campus.
 There is usually a staff of about 45 students working on this publication.

-TEL-BUCH . . . a yearbook with a comprehensive editorial and photographic coverage of student life at the University.
-This is an impressive publication of about 300 pages.
+Tel-Buch . . . a yearbook with a comprehensive editorial and photographic coverage of student life at the University.
+This is an impressive publication of about 200 pages.
 Its staff usually numbers about 20 students.
-A few months after the closing of each academic year, students may receive their editions of the annual, on presentation of their Student I.D. cards.
+A few months after the closing of each academic year, students may receive their editions of the annual, on presentation of their Student Activities Cards.
 The Tel-Buch is one of the favorite souvenirs of campus life at the University.